Canopy’s Top 10 Trends For Amazon Sellers to Watch in 2023

 With livestream selling, a host demonstrates a product in a live online video either through a social media platform, or direct video calls with groups of customers.

 In addition to prospective customers being able to “shop” (watch the feed) from wherever they want, with live commerce, they can interact with the personalities in real time, and seek the answers to any questions they might have.
 Then, they can make their purchase directly from the live stream shopping platform.
+Last year, TikTok announced a new partnership to assist US merchants with advertising on the app, giving them access to core functions of the TikTok For Business Ads Manager without requiring them to leave their own business platform.

 5. More Payment Options for 2023

+That’s why for ecommerce business owners, flexible point of sale payment methods are on the upswing.
 Everything from credit card payments, digital wallets, direct debits, and flexible payment plans are changing the way online sellers and entrepreneurs can get paid.

-Flexible point of sale financing options are on the upswing.
 McKinsey’s POS Financing Survey, shows that approximately 60% of US consumers say they are likely to use POS financing over the next 12 months.
-Buy Now, Pay Later (BNPL) is an increasingly popular type of short-term financing that allows consumers to make purchases and pay for them incrementally, at a future date, and often interest-free.
+Buy Now, Pay Later (BNPL) is an increasingly popular type of short-term financing that allows consumers to make purchases on an ecommerce site, and pay for them incrementally, at a future date, and often interest-free.

-6. Keep the Sales Coming with Subscriptions
+6. Keep the Sales Coming with Subscription Services

 A new report from PipeCandy and Rodeo predicts that as many as 75% of DTC brands will have a subscription-based offering by 2023.
 It makes perfect sense.
 Once you’ve captured a single sale, why not streamline the process for yourself AND the buyer?
-Subscription programs are more convenient for buyers and save time.
-They’re also a great way for sellers to plan for inventory and sales.
-With “committed” sales already in the pipeline, a portion of your inventory forecasting becomes much easier.

-Amazon has been paying attention!
+And, of course, Amazon has been paying attention!

 With Amazon’s popular Subscribe and Save, sellers enjoy free standard shipping on auto-deliveries and the option to schedule deliveries on a specific Subscribe & Save delivery day.
 Eligible products often come at a discounted price on the Amazon and Amazon Marketplace price.